agravier/agravier.github.io/etc/notes/cn-coursera/notes03.md

 You hear a rustle in the forest.
 Is it indicative of danger?

 We assume that we can order rustling sounds on an axis.
 On the left, the sounds are clearly the breeze.
-On the right, they are clearly produced by a danger\leqous animal.
+On the right, they are clearly produced by a dangerous animal.

 How can we classify that based on the output of one/a few neuron?

 Experiment: Monkey looks at center of screen across which random dots move with a coherence varying from 0% (totally random) to 100% (all dots move in the same direction).
 Monkey is trained to saccade to a location in the direction of the dots movements.

 Recordings from a neuron in the MT area.
 Repeated experiments for the same coherence value.
-Histogram of the number of trials per number of spikes produced, clustered by direction saccade: in 0 trial did the neuron produce 0 spike and the saccade was downward, and 0 incorrect trial resulted in 0 spike and the saccade was upward; in 3 trials did the neuron produce 1 spike and the saccade was upward, and 0 trial for 1 spike, downward saccade, … Wit a 12.5% coherence, the 2 distributions look like separate gaussians, with more trials with more spikes for the downwards direction, and more trials with less spikes for the upwards directions.
+Histogram of the number of trials per number of spikes produced, clustered by direction saccade: in 0 trial did the neuron produce 0 spike and the saccade was downward, and 0 incorrect trial resulted in 0 spike and the saccade was upward; in 3 trials did the neuron produce 1 spike and the saccade was upward, and 0 trial for 1 spike, downward saccade, … With a 12.5% coherence, the 2 distributions look like separate gaussians, with more trials with more spikes for the downwards direction, and more trials with less spikes for the upwards directions.

 Q: Can you speculate what might happen to these 2 distributions as the coherence decreases?